 Oudong is located just 40 km north of Phnom Penh, so it takes almost an hour to get there.
-There are of course organized day trips to Oudong, but just as everywhere else in Southeast Asia we decided to do it on our own.
-We took a tuc-tuc in front of our Billabong Hotel.
-Our tuc tuc driver was not only inexpensive but safe, knew his way around and fantastic company.
+From Phnom Penh there are of course organized day trips to Oudong, but just as everywhere else in Southeast Asia we decided to do it on our own.
+We took a tuk-tuk in front of our Billabong Hotel.
+Our tuk-tuk driver was not only inexpensive but safe, knew his way around and fantastic company.
 The trip to Oudong was fun in its own.
 We saw traditional Cambodian houses on pillars and plenty of temples and mosques.
 It seems Cambodia’s Muslim minority lives north of Phnom Penh.
-Bear in mind that a tuc tuc ride to Oudong costs between 20 and 30 USD.
+Bear in mind that a tuk-tuk ride from Phnom Penh to Oudong and back costs between 20 and 30 USD.
 A private car with a driver is slightly costlier.

 What is Oudong Like

 The old temples of Oudong crown the mountain of the same name, Oudong.
 Don’t forget to check the memorial at the base of the Oudong Mountain dedicated to the victims of the Khmer Rouge.
 Tuk-tuks and cars park nearby.
 From there you have to climb some 500 steps to reach the top.
 Take your time and admire the views: lush green hills covered in blooming trees.
 There are monkeys too!
 When we reached the top we were rewarded by relaxing views.
 To our surprise, we had the place mostly to our own, with just a few tourists around.